metaspace2020/sm-webapp/src/tours/intro/steps/30-navigation.md

 route: annotations
 ---

-Click on a row to select the annotation.
-You can also use up/down keys. (j/k also work)
+Clicking on a row will select the annotation and show you the spatial distribution in the dataset.
+You can also use up/down keys to go between annotations. (j/k also work)